opendatacentre/opendc/docs/k8sdc/install.md

 ## Test environment

 **k8sdc** is a new project and is still considered **experimental**.
-As such testing has only been conducted on a limited set of environments.
+As such testing has only been conducted with the Vagrant *Provider* on a limited set of environments.
 The following software versions are known to work.

-* macOS 10.12
+* macOS 10.12, CentOS 7.
-* Python 2.7.12
+* Python 2.7.11, 2.7.12.
-* Ansible 2.1.2.0 (must be this version as 2.2 breaks certificate generation)
+* Ansible 2.1.2.0 (must be this version as 2.2 breaks certificate generation).
-* Vagrant 1.8.4
+* Vagrant 1.8.7.
-* Virtualbox 5.0.26 r108824
+* Virtualbox 5.0.28, 5.1.8.

 ___